infinum/frontend-handbook/JavaScript/Angular.md

 Entity models (`User`, `Post`, etc.) should be in `app/models`.

-If you are using some JS libs which do not have typing, add your own custom typing in `app/custom-typings`.
+If you are using some JS libs which do not have typings, add your own custom typing in `app/custom-typings`.

 Whenever you have some attribute whose value can be some value from a set of values, make an enum and store that enum in `app/enums`.
 Good example is an enum for HTTP status codes.
 If you need some metadata for the enum, create an enum data file which exportst what is basically a dictionary with enum values used as keys and use whatever you need for values.
 One such example would be: `export const httpStatusCodeData = { [HttpStatus.OK_200]: { translation: 'Success' } }`